 DON’T FORGET TO DOWNLOAD AN ESIM!

 Your packing list will vary according to which destinations you’ll be visiting exactly, the season in which you’re traveling, and the number of days, of course.
+All of these are deciding factors to help you figure out what to wear in Jordan.
 So, I’ll assume that you’re traveling in the spring or fall (which are the best times to visit Jordan) and that you’ll be going to the main destinations mentioned before.
 As for the count, I’ll leave that for you.

 Clothes